ctp-archive/data-journalism/index.md

 </div>

 <div class="alert alert-info" role="alert">
     <strong>PRO TIP:</strong> This message for students offers reminders or best practices during walkthroughs and other aspects of the course.
-Sometimes it might <a href="#!" class="alert-link">include a link</a>.
 </div>

 <div class="alert alert-success" role="alert">